MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/cwinformsdialog-class.md

 #### <a name="parameters"></a>Parametri

 *TManagedControl*<br/>
-Il controllo utente .NET Framework da visualizzare nell'applicazione MFC.
+Controllo utente .NET Framework da visualizzare nell'applicazione MFC.

 ## <a name="members"></a>Membri